W1ldW1ng/react-todo-app/README.md

-This is a simple Todos List Web App
+This is a simple React based todos webapp.
+Not much going on here but was learning the basics of React. :)